Pointwise periodic maps with quantized first integrals: Final comments.

+We believe that the only pointwise periodic cases for the maps $F$ with $\alpha\in(0,2\pi)$, are the ones studied in this work as well the cases $\alpha\in\{4\pi/3,3\pi/2, 5\pi/3\}$ (recall that we where motivated by the study of the maps $G$ in \eqref{E:Grho} with $|\rho|<2$, which are conjugated with the maps $F$ in \eqref{e:normalform} with $\alpha\in(0,\pi)$).
+In these later cases we have observed that the quantized first integrals given in this paper are also integrals of these maps.
+In particular: $V_{\pi/2}$, $V_{2\pi/3}$ and $V_{\pi/3}$ are first integrals of $F$ when $\alpha=3\pi/2, 5\pi/3$ and $4\pi/3$ respectively.
+However notice that none of these last maps are conjugated to the maps considered in this work: for example, note that the maps $F$ with $\alpha\in\{4\pi/3,3\pi/2, 5\pi/3\}$ do not have fixed points since the centers of the rotations are virtual.

+The maps $F$ belong to the class of symmetric maps studied in the relevant paper \cite{GQ}.
+We refer the reader to this reference to learn about the general properties of the maps $F$ with $\alpha$ a general value in $[0,2\pi)\setminus\{{\pi}/{3}, \pi/{2},2\pi/{3},4\pi/3,3\pi/2, 5\pi/3\}$.
+For instance, in that paper it is proved that for any $\alpha\ne\pm\pi$ being a rational multiple of $\pi$ there exists a sequence of open invariant nested necklaces, that tend to infinity, each one of them being similar to the level sets of our quantized first integrals, whose beads are polygons, and where the dynamics of $F$ is given by a product of two rotations.
+Remarkably, although the adherence of the union of all these invariant necklaces does not fill the full plane, it allows to prove that all orbits of $F$ are bounded.

-\centerline{\textbf{Acknowledgements}} The authors are supported by Ministry of Science and Innovation--State Research Agency of the Spanish Government through grants PID2019-104658GB-I00 (first and second authors), DPI2016-77407-P (AEI/FEDER, UE, third author) and MTM2017-86795-C3-1-P (fourth autor).
+\centerline{\textbf{Acknowledgements}} We want to thank the anonymous reviewers for their comments that have allowed us to better contextualize the problem, improve our article and have provided us with very interesting references.
+The authors are supported by Ministry of Science and Innovation--State Research Agency of the Spanish Government through grants PID2019-104658GB-I00 (first and second authors), DPI2016-77407-P (AEI/FEDER, UE, third author) and MTM2017-86795-C3-1-P (fourth autor).
 The first, second and fourth authors are also supported by the grant 2017-SGR-1617 from AGAUR, Generalitat de Catalunya.
 The third author acknowledges the group's research recognition 2017-SGR-388 from AGAUR, Generalitat de Catalunya.